dnslfkrh/dnslfkrh/README.md

 ## Hi there 👋
 I currently work as an infrastructure engineer.
-I'm interested in application server development, cloud computing, and DevOps.
+I'm interested in application development, cloud and DevOps.

 <div></div>